MiSArch/docs/docs/dev-manuals/architecture/services.md

         - by price
         - by search text match
 1. User
-    - user management
-    - settings
+    - user settings (address, billing)
-    - auth
+    - Dependency on `Payment` service
+1. Auth (Keycloak)
+    - authenticates users and manages their sessions
 1. Notification
     - mail replacement
     - everything user should be notified about
     - each user has notifications
     - potentially boolean flag read/unread
-1. Pricing
-    - Determines the price
-1. Review/Rating
+1. Rating
     - associates a user review with a product
-    - provides aggregated data
+    - provides summary data
-    - idea: NLP
+    - Depends on `User` and `Product` service
 1. Wishlist
     - APIs: CRUD for items on a wishlist, CRUD for wishlists themself
-    - wishlist is a shopping cart without shopping cart
+    - wishlist is a shopping cart with two exceptions: it does not store an amount of items to buy, and items on a wishlist will not be bought with the next order
     - any user can have multiple wishlists
     - wishlists can potentially be used for recommendations
+    - Depends on `Product` service
+    - Might depend on `Inventory` service (displaying if the item is actually available at the moment)

 # Optional services
 1. Support